holepunchto/brittle/README.md

 #### `t.execution(Promise|function|async function, [message])`

 Assert that a function executes instead of throwing or that a promise resolves instead of rejecting.
+Resolves to the execution time, in milliseconds, of the function or promise.

 ```js
 t.execution(() => {})